asishsharma/asish.notes/content/Homepage.md

 ## annex

-use `npx quartz sync` in vscode to
+use `npx quartz sync` in vscode to sync

 See the [documentation](https://quartz.jzhao.xyz) for how to get started.